ShubhraJha/Multiclass-Diabetes-Classification/README.md

 - The importance of feature scaling

-- The impact of multicollinearity on model performance How to interpret model coefficients and feature influence
+- The impact of multicollinearity on model performance
+- How to interpret model coefficients and feature influence -I t also includes clear data visualizations, correlation heatmaps, confusion matrix, and classification metrics to evaluate model performance.
 ## ⚙️ Project Workflow
 1. **Data Loading and Cleaning**
    - Checked for missing values and duplicates.